Datavault-UK/automate-dv/src/dbtvault-dev/docs/bestpractices.md

 staging tables

 !!! note
-    Some tables may use different column names, so we cannot sort this for you.
+    Some tables may use different column names for primary key components, so we cannot sort this for you as we do with hashdiffs.

 - For **links**, columns must be sorted by the primary key of the hub and arranged alphabetically by the hub name.
 The order must also be the same as each hub.